Operating a Seniors' Assisted Living Residence

 Obligations of Operators

-To become registered in British Columbia and to maintain registration, operators must operate assisted living residences in a way that does not jeopardize the health or safety of residents, which includes:
+To become registered (see below "How to Register") and to maintain registration, operators must operate assisted living residences in a way that does not jeopardize the health or safety of residents, which includes:

 - Not accepting or continuing to provide housing and services to people who are unable to make decisions on their own behalf unless: